PureWater100/DATA-690-WANG/README.md

-# Folder for assignment 1
+# This repository is for notes and assignments regarding DATA 690 - Stat and Viz with Python